-In a Texas family law case where child custody is being disputed you will be assigned a social study evaluator to work on your case.
+In a Texas family law case where child custody is being disputed, you will be assigned a social study evaluator to work on your case.
 This evaluator will conduct a social study that results in interviews being conducted and evaluations of all sorts being made.
-Ultimately the social study evaluator will make a recommendation at the end of a report that summarizes their findings.
+Ultimately the social study evaluator will recommend at the end of a report that summarizes their findings.
 The judge in your case will utilize this report and its recommendation as part of the evidence used in arriving at a determination as to where your child should reside primarily.

-As a part of a social study, an investigation into your home and the home of your child’s other parent will be conducted.
-You will be notified by the social study evaluator ahead of time of when he or she will come by your house to conduct the home study.
-You should prepare for this date by having a set plan for what you want to do with your child during this time.
+As a part of a social study, an investigation into your home and the home of your child's other parent will be conducted.
+You will be notified by the social study evaluator ahead of when they will come by your house to conduct the home study.
+It would help if you prepared for this date by having a set plan for what you want to do with your child during this time.
 Having the home study occur on a lazy Saturday where you and your child watch a movie at home will not allow the evaluator much of a window into your relationship.

 What should you do with your child during the home study?

 A tip that I have told clients is to try and schedule the home visit during a time of the day where you and your child can prepare a meal together.
-This is a tip that works well if you and your child enjoy doing things like working together on projects.
-I realize that this is not the case for every family but for many it could work out well.
+This tip works well if you and your child enjoy doing things like working together on projects.
+I realize that this is not the case for every family, but it could work out well for many.
 It will allow the social study evaluator to see you collaborating with your child and vice versa.
-It also can show your level of patience with your child should an issue arise in the creation of the meal.
+It also can show your level of patience with your child should an issue arise in creating the meal.

-If the home study will not occur around mealtime then you can do something like set up a little game of basketball or another activity that is similar.
-Again- interaction between you and your child is the important thing that you will want to display to your evaluator.
+If the home study does not occur around mealtime, you can do something like setting up a bit of a game of basketball or another similar activity.
+Again- interaction between you and your child is the crucial thing that you will want to display to your evaluator.
 This is likely the one chance that you will have to show the evaluator just how well you and your child engage with one another.

 Finally, when the evaluator is done watching the interaction portion of the home study, all persons in your home will need to be interviewed.
 This includes relatives and non-family residents who are not involved in your case.
 Keep this in mind if you plan on inviting others to live with you for any reason.